model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   used instead of a recursive call, thus allowing verification of recursive functions.

 Function contracts are completely optional with no user impact if unused.
-The newly introduced interface (attributes, macros, CLI) do not require any changes to Kani's current interface.
+This RFC proposes the addition of new attributes, and functions, that shouldn't interfere with existing functionalities.

 ## User Experience